-(b) Processing is necessary for the performance of a contract to which the data subject is party or in order to take steps at the request of the data subject prior to entering into a contract
+- processing is necessary for the performance of a contract with the data subject or to take steps to enter into a contract

-(c) Processing is necessary for compliance with a legal obligation to which the controller is subject
+- processing is necessary for compliance with a legal obligation

 Who are we likely to share this information with?

-We may sometimes share the information that we have collected about you where it is necessary, lawful and fair to do so.
-We may share information with the following groups for these purposes:
+We may sometimes share the information that we have collected about you where it is necessary, lawful, and fair to do so.

 How do we keep this information secure?

-Information which is held electronically is either held in files that are held on the council's servers or dedicated databases.
-These systems are password protected and only accessible to people who need access to them
+Information which is held electronically is either held in files retained on the council's servers or dedicated databases.
+These systems are password protected and only accessible to people who need access to them.

 When computers make any decisions about you?

-The culture, tourism and sports services do not make or use any automated decisions
+The communications and engagement team does not make or use any automated decisions.

 When your data gets sent to other countries?